Get the latest strategies to protect your revenue in your inbox

 Scammers are getting better at spoofing websites

-While reporting this troubling statistic, HelpNet Security noted:
+While reporting on similar statistics, HelpNet Security noted:

 In other words, scammers are getting smarter.